guipleite/PS3-Linux-Tutorial/docs-src/index.md

 Now, to finalize we need to copy all this to the PS3.
 First we will put everything in a pen drive and plug in.
 At the PS3 shell, we should find the pendrive content in the path /tmp/petitboot/mnt/sda(this name can variate)/.

-First we need to mount where our linux will be located
+First we need to mount where our linux will be located.

     mkfs.ext4 -m 0 /dev/ps3dd2
     mkswap /dev/ps3dd1
     mkdir linux
     mount /dev/ps3dd2 /linux

-Now we should tar our file system into /dev/ps3dd2 which is mounted at /linux
+Now we should tar our file system into /dev/ps3dd2 which is mounted at /linux.

     tar xvf /tmp/petitboot/mnt/sda/rootfs.tar -C /linux